I had not have pork chop for ages since my last pork chop experience. It’s dry tough rubbery chop.

 I admit despite many kitchen disasters and got sick of burnt and not delicious meal after meal.
 So, I started paying closer attention to actual recipes with eager effort to get something quick easy, simple, delicious and yet satisfying meal on the table.

-By grabbing free recipe cards in supermarket, using them with searching for similar recipe on google and with my natural gift; I have recreated, cooked and continually improvised and enhanced my goal to be a great home cook chef.
+By grabbing free recipe cards in supermarket, using them with searching for similar recipes on google and with my natural gift; I have recreated, cooked and continually improvised and enhanced my goal to be a great home cook chef.

 It’s a comforting meal features an array of Spring ingredients: pears, mushrooms, cherries and kale roasted in the oven to caramelise lightly and bring a complete delicious flavour added to pork chop.
 The apple cider together with chop browned bits in skillet, is boosted with a bit of mustard to balance the sweetness.